 Author has written 4 stories for Harry Potter.

-I'm a 31 year old male, and the Author of Torchwood.
+I'm a 33 year old male, and the Author of Torchwood/Archangel.
 It isn't a crossover, it isn't a rip off of the show.
 I only took the name, I thought it was badass and decided to use it for my version of Vigilante!Harry.
+And because of the name confusion, I'm changing it to Archangel.

 Dumbledore was a funny, if weird, helpful old guy.
 Kinda in the vein of Gandalf the Grey...in books 1-3.
 Book 4, I had some hints that things weren't boding well, which went into a full blown Red Alert when book 5 hit.
 After that, he's a manipulative old Geezer that needs a royal ass kicking and then be thrown bodily off the Astronomy Tower.